vdmitriyev/vdmitriyev.github.io/src-md-blog/content/research/article4-team-publication-in-latex.md

 * "build-latex-win" folder contains bat files that are able to properly compile and build pdf from TeX sources (it's also possible to use pure command line or [TeXMaker](http://www.xm1math.net/texmaker/) + installed LaTeX (e.g. [MiKTeX](http://miktex.org/))to achieve same functionality)
 * The root folder of the publication contains the central LaTeX file with all 'includes' directives

-And in case you followed described about approach in wiring publications, you can afterwords merge the separated TeX files into a single one using following small python script [pylatexmerger](https://github.com/vdmitriyev/pylatexmerger).
-Basically, script automatically merges all separated part of your TeX publication in a single TeX file.
+And in case you followed described about approach in wiring publications, you can afterwards merge separated TeX files into a single file using following python script [pylatexmerger](https://github.com/vdmitriyev/pylatexmerger).
+Basically, given script automatically merges all separated part of your TeX publication into a single TeX file and also tries to generate bat files for further compilation.

 I hope it will help you to avoid unnecessary "fights" with "formats" and "forms" while writing your next publication.